 Tech Debts - convoluted codebases from front-end to back-end that slow down the development speed.

-Design Debts - Inconsistent user-facing UI/UX across platforms.
+Design Debts - Inconsistent UI/UX across platforms.

 Analytical Debts - incomplete analytical events/infrastructure that lead to potentially misleading metric readings.

 Eventually, the products are trapped by their own debts, without enough space to improve nor determination to break free.

 To set off, we defined our design principles as: